Kataiser/Iji-TAS-mod/README.md

 ## Download and installation
 [Iji_TAS_mod.zip (14 MB)](https://github.com/Kataiser/Iji-TAS-mod/releases/latest/download/Iji-TAS-mod.zip)
+Doesn't include music, copy the music from your main game installation (or from [here](http://remar.se/daniel/games/ijimusic2.zip))
-Doesn't include an auto-updater, check back to https://github.com/Kataiser/Iji-TAS-mod occasionally for updates
+Also doesn't include an auto-updater, check back to https://github.com/Kataiser/Iji-TAS-mod occasionally for updates
 This tool to convert between Hourglass files (`.wtf` or `.hgm`) and Iji TAS files (`.itf`) may also be useful: https://github.com/Kataiser/wtf-to-itf

 ## Syntax, controls, and documentation